mediachain/deploy/README.md

-# EasyBazaar
+# OB1 Deploy
-1-click deployment of a Digital Ocean droplet with OpenBazaar-Server installed and ready to go.
+Simple OpenBazaar Cloud Hosting.
+Deploy a node to Digital Ocean in a few clicks.

 ## Development
 The build process is handled by Gulp.
 You can install Gulp with `npm install -g gulp`.